lens-protocol/LIPs/lens-metadata-standards/publication/video/README.md

 # Video

-This holds all the standards related to the `VIDEO` publication focus.
+This holds all the standards related to the `VIDEO` and `SHORT_VIDEO` publication focus.

 ## Table of Contents